Cockatoo Dwarf Cichlid (Apistogramma cacatuoides) Species Profile & Care Guide

 |GH||5 - 19|

-Origins of the Cockatoo Dwarf Cichlid
+Natural Habitat of the Cockatoo Dwarf Cichlid

 The Cockatoo Cichlid is primarily found in Brazil and Bolivia inhabiting tributaries of the Amazon River basin.
 They can also be found in the Solimoes, Ucayali, and Amazon rivers from the Pacheta River to Tabatinga in South America.